Hal Scardino

-Hal Scardino (born Albert Henry Hugh Scardino; December 25, 1984) is an American-British producer and former child actor. best known for having played the leading role in the movie The Indian in the Cupboard.
+Albert Henry Hugh "Hal" Scardino (born December 25, 1984) is an American-British producer and former child actor best known for appearing in The Indian in the Cupboard.
 He also starred in Searching for Bobby Fischer, Marvin's Room, and The Show (2015).

 Scardino appeared in the play Saltonstall's Trial by Michael Cormier in October 2019 in Beverly, MA.